 - Amla Night Moisturizer: Loaded with rich hydration, this formulation increases skin elasticity, firmness, removes puffiness under the eye, and reduces fine lines and wrinkles.
 It’s an uber-nourishing nightly treatment.

-We are offering a 30 Day Money-Back Guarantee:
+We are also offering a 30 Day Money-Back Guarantee:

 That’s right.
 You have 30 days from the purchase date to decide if our skincare line works for you.
 If you’re not happy, please reach out for a refund (on products only, not on shipping).

-You can try our Wellena Skincare Sample Kit here.
+You can try our Wellena Cleanse + Nourish Kit here.

 Start looking at the back of the product label, not just the front.
 Remember, the front label is there to persuade you to buy that product.
 The back label (where the ingredients are listed) is there to inform you about what might be in that product, but remember that’s just a starting place.
 Use our tips above and your own critical thinking to find clean and healthy products to truly nourish your skin.